 Is it legal to cycle on a footpath?

-Although it is not a fixed charge offence to cycle on a footpath a cyclist could be fined for doing so if a Garda deemed their cycling to be without ’reasonable consideration‘.
+You are not allowed to cycle on a footpath unless there is a designated cycle lane on the footpath or you are entering or exiting a property.
+Cycling on a footpath is not a specific fixed charge offence though.
+However, you could be fined for doing so if a garda deemed their cycling to be without ’reasonable consideration‘.

 Is there a legal alcohol limit for cycling?